MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 For the complete list of conformance improvements up through Visual Studio 2015, Update 3, see [Visual C++ What's New 2003 through 2015](https://msdn.microsoft.com/en-us/library/mt723604.aspx).

-## Improvements in Visual Studio 2017 version 15.5
+## <a name="improvements_155"></a>  Improvements in Visual Studio 2017 version 15.5

-**std::tr1 deprecated** The non-standard std::tr1 namespace is now marked as deprecated (in both C++14 and C++17 modes).
-For more information, see [std::tr1 namespace is deprecated](#tr1).
+Features marked with [14] are available unconditionally even in /std:c++14 mode.

+**New compiler switch for extern constexpr** In earlier versions of Visual Studio, the compiler always gave a `constexpr` variable internal linkage even when the variable was marked `extern`.
+In Visual Studio 2017 version 15.5, a new compiler switch, [/Zc:externConstexpr](build/reference/zc-externconstexpr.md), enables correct standards-conforming behavior.
+For more information, see [extern constexpr linkage](#extern_linkage).

+**Removing Dynamic Exception Specifications**: [P0003R5](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0003r5.html).
+Dynamic exception specifications were deprecated in C++11. the feature is removed from C++17, but the (still) deprecated `throw()` specification is retained strictly as an alias for `noexcept(true)`.
+For more information, see [Dynamic exception specification removal and noexcept](#noexcept_removal).

+**not_fn()** : [P0005R4](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0005r4.html) is a replacement of not1 and not2.

+**Rewording enable_shared_from_this**: [P0033R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0033r1.html) `enable_shared_from_this` was added in C++11.
+The C++17 Standard updates the specification to better handle certain corner cases.
+[14]

+**Splicing Maps And Sets**: [P0083R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0083r3.pdf).
+This feature enables extraction of nodes from associative containers (e.g., map, set, unordered_map, unordered_set) which can then be modified and inserted back into the same container or a different container that uses the same node type.
+(A common use case is to extract a node from a std::map, change the key, and reinsert.)

+**Deprecating Vestigial Library Parts**: [P0174R2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0174r2.html).
+Several features of the C++ Standard library have been superceded by newer features over the years, or else have been found to be not very useful or to be problematic.
+These features are officially deprecated in C++17.

+**Removing Allocator Support In std::function**: [P0302R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0302r1.html).
+Prior to C++17 the class template `std::function` had several constructors that took an allocator argument.
+However, the use of allocators in this context was problematic, and the semantics were unclear.
+Therefore these contructors were removed.

+**Fixes for not_fn()**: [P0358R1](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0358r1.html).
+New wording for `std::not_fn` provides support of propagation of value category in case of wrapper invocation.

+**shared_ptr<T[]>, shared_ptr<T[N]>**: [P0414R2](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0414r2.html).
+Merging shared_ptr changes from Library Fundamentals to C++17.
+[14]

+**Fixing shared_ptr for Arrays**: [P0497R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0497r0.html).
+Fixes to shared_ptr support for arrays.
+[14]

+**Clarifying insert_return_type**: [P0508R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0508r0.html).
+The associative containers with unique keys, and the unordered containers with unique keys have a member function `insert` that returns a nested type `insert_return_type`.
+That return type is now defined as a specialization of a type that is parameterized on the Iterator and NodeType of the container.

+**Inline Variables For The STL**: [P0607R0](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0607r0.html).

-**Annex D features deprecated** Annex D of the C++ standard contains all the features that have been deprecated.
+**Annex D features deprecated** Annex D of the C++ standard contains all the features that have been deprecated, including `shared_ptr::unique()`, `<codecvt>`, and `namespace std::tr1`.
 When the /std:c++17 compiler switch is set, almost all the Standard Library features in Annex D are marked as deprecated.
 For more information, see [Standard Library features in Annex D are marked as deprecated](#annex_d).

-**New compiler switch for extern constexpr** In earlier versions of Visual Studio, the compiler always gave a `constexpr` variable internal linkage even when the variable was marked `extern`.
-In Visual Studio version 15.5, a new compiler switch, [/Zc:externConstexpr](build/reference/zc-externconstexpr.md), enables correct standards-conforming behavior.
-For more information, see [extern constexpr linkage](#extern_linkage).
+The `std::tr2::sys` namespace in `<experimental/filesystem>` now emits a deprecation warning under /std:c++14 by default, and is now removed under /std:c++17 by default.

+Improved conformance in iostreams by avoiding a non-Standard extension (in-class explicit specializations).

+The Standard Library now uses variable templates internally.

+The Standard Library has been updated in response to C++17 compiler changes, including the addition of noexcept in the type system and the removal of dynamic-exception-specifications.

 ## Bug fixes in Visual Studio versions 15.0, [15.3](#update_153), and [15.5](#update_155)
 ### Copy-list-initialization